carpentries-incubator/python-packaging-publishing/CONTRIBUTING.md

 and submitting [bug reports][issues] about things that don't work, aren't clear, or are missing.
-If you are looking for ideas, please see the 'Issues' tab for a list of issues associated with this repository, or you may also look at the issues for [Data Carpentry][dc-issues] and [Software Carpentry][swc-issues] projects.
+If you are looking for ideas, please see the 'Issues' tab for a list of issues associated with this repository.

 Comments on issues and reviews of pull requests are just as welcome: we are smarter together than we are on our own.